pleabargain/EnglishHelpsYourCareer/tense past perfect.md

 - He explained that he had closed the window because of the rain.
 - I wondered if I had been there before.
 - I asked them why they had not finished.
+- We had eaten sushi the night before.

+- I had just finished cooking the meal when my guests arrived.

+- I didn't want to watch the film, as I had already seen it.

+- I had activated my account before taking the exam.

+- We had seen the movie before.

+- I hadn't been sick before I started working in the clinic and now I'm sick all of the time.

+- They had leveraged all of their available resources.

+- I had not traveled with my in-laws before.

+- I had cleaned the apartment yesterday after work and now it's a mess again!

+- I hadn't planted any trees last year because I was worried about frost.

+- I had implemented the new module before my boss told me to.

+- I had hung the picture on the wall before they arrived.

+- I had created the marketing plan before writing the content.

+- She had felt that something was wrong for awhile.

+- I had walked to the end of the street before I realized I had forgotten my keys.

+- They had negotiated for hours but didn't arrive to a solution.

+- We had built our dreams on sand.

+- We had used the last of our money.

+- I had driven the road only during the day and quickly got lost in the night.

+- We had visited her mother in the hospital.

+- They had painted over the mural.

+- She had baited me before we got married and now I'm hooked!

+- They had fixed the stove before I got home.

+- I had slept well the night before.

+- I had bought a bicycle for my wife for her birthday but she never rode it.

+- I had talked to her about this problem before but nothing had changed.

+- He had acted [strangely, weirdly] before meeting his friends.